How Small Businesses Can Benefit from Migration to AWS Cloud

 By migrating to AWS, you automatically benefit from the company’s extensive security expertise and best practices.
 You no longer need an in-house team to orchestrate and constantly adjust security practices manually and monitor your infrastructure performance 24/7.
 The majority of security patches and updates can be installed with little-to-no supervision, often remotely.
 And yet, whenever a potential threat emerges, your key team members will be immediately alerted, so that the investigations could begin.

-Cloud services offer quality data protection.
+Public cloud providers offer quality data protection.
 And cloud providers are also finding better ways to tailor their services to meet SMB needs.
 In other words, they see a market, and they’re working hard to grow and keep it.

 6. Better Compliance